skofic/data-dictionary-management/README.md

 The `data` directory contains two directories:

-- *base*: Here are the JSON files for the core dictionary terms and edges.
+- *core*: Here are the JSON files for the core dictionary terms and edges.

-- *processed*: This directory contains the processed - *ready to be inserted into the database* - JSOn files.
+- *processed*: This directory contains the processed - *ready to be inserted into the database* - JSON files.
 Note that when you run the `init.js` script, besides generating the JSON files, the script will write the data to the database.

 The database should be [ArangoDB](https://www.arangodb.com), check it out and install it if you want to try this out.

-You should create a `user.globals.js` file, look at the `user.globals.example.js `for info.
+You should update the `user.globals.js` file according to your settings.

 The data dictionary uses three collections: